mouseless/governance/communication.md

 - Can be created, updated and deleted on demand
 - Are member only, and further restriction can be made according to functional roles

-## Root

-Office is the only channel at the root without a category.
-It is a member only private voice channel.
-This is where you join when you're actively working for the collective.
-This channel is restricted to use Push-to-Talk.